liuzjmike/simple_logo/doc/DESIGN.md

 * The Command class has a single method, execute, which executes the command and returns a String about the results of the command.
 * The TurtlePool class contains and manages the actions of all the Turtle objects.
 It is the receiver of a lot of Commands to set the state of the turtles.
-It is also an observable object so it will notify all its observers of the changes in its Turtleís states.
+It is also an observable object so it will notify all its observers of the changes in its Turtle‚Äôs states.
 * The setter methods in the Turtle class is part of the internal interface to allow TurtlePool manages the states of turtles.
 * The workflow of the backend is:
- 1. SLogoModelís interpret method is called
+ 1. SLogoModel‚Äôs interpret method is called
  2. SLogoModel calls the Interpreter to obtain a Command for each command String it receives
  3. SLogoModel executes the command, which may target TurtlePool or the container of user-defined commands and variables or have no receiver at all (math command, etc) and gets back a String about the result of the command
  4. SLogoModel returns the results to its caller